jncraton/operating-systems-cpsc4420/lectures/19-atomic-transactions.md

 -------------------

 - One history can be converted to another using equivalence-preserving swaps
 - Swapped actions must be from different transactions.
-No reordering of a transactions operations.
+An individual transaction's operations may not be reordered.
 - Cannot be one of the conflicting pairs

 Lock consistency conflicts